 Types of Investors For Entrepreneurs

 The easiest way of finding investors is to work with local venture capital firms.
-The venture capital firm is usually local to where you are located.
-These firms serve as the investment vehicle for a variety of small businesses that are in need of financing.
-However, it should be noted that these companies are generally looking for a high risk and large investment which makes them risky for many investors.
+They are always on the lookout for start-ups with great ideas and business models.
+VC firms such as Anfa and other similar ones serve as the investment vehicle for a variety of small businesses that are in need of financing.
+However, it should be noted that these companies are generally looking for entrepreneurs who can bring a great pitch, proper projections, and a solid long-term plan in place.

 Another source of finding investors is through what is known as an incubator.
 An incubator is a private funding organization that supports new startups.
 They do this by providing seed money, office space, sales and marketing support, and access to mentoring and industry executives.
 An incubator will typically provide investment opportunities to startups that have been accepted to incubation and have screened out several other potential companies.